Out of Her Element

 He tapped his chin.
 “Did you grow up speaking English?”

 “No, until I was thirteen I only spoke Arabic and Hebrew.
 My mom had just started teaching me English when I came to live with Harley and Marnie.
 They helped me learn English as well as they knew it.”

 If she’d known she would end up living in the United States, she wouldn’t have resisted her mother’s efforts to teach her English for so long.

 Bill leaned forward.
 “Where are you going to live now that it’s too cold to live in the woods?”

-Mira studied him for a moment.
+Mira scrutinized him, searching for a motive.
 Did he actually care, or was he just making conversation?
 Not that it mattered either way.
 “I don’t know.
 I’ll probably see if I can sleep on the storeroom floor at my friends’ store.”

 James set the last plate in the drainer on the counter and returned to his seat.
 “Why don’t you get a job and rent a place?”